Trusted by NY RV Owners Since 1969

 Travel trailer insurance provides protection specifically designed for towable recreational vehicles.
 Unlike auto insurance, which focuses on motorized vehicles, trailer insurance covers the unique risks associated with RVs—from towing accidents to campground liability.

 Coverage can be customized based on how you use your trailer.
 Weekend campers have different needs than full-timers who live in their RV year-round.
-Specialty coverages like vacation liability, personal effects, and emergency expenses can be added to create comprehensive protection.
+Specialty coverages like vacation liability, personal effects, and emergency expenses can be added to broaden your protection.

 Many insurers offer RV-specific policies that include benefits like 24/7 roadside assistance, campsite/vacation liability, total loss replacement, and coverage for attached accessories and awnings— protections you won't find in a standard auto policy.